 Lastly, the cost of worker compensation insurance depends on the classification codes of your employees.
 Construction workers have much more expensive workers compensation insurance than clerical workers, so make sure you classify your employees into the correct codes and remember to update the codes when your employees change the nature of their work.

-Workers comp insurance in Harrisburg, PA
+Workers compensation insurance in Harrisburg, PA

 With a population of 575K, Harrisburg is a growing town in Pennsylvania.
 The median salary of employees in Harrisburg is $62K, according to Payscale.
 And major industries in Harrisburg are Healthcare, Technology, and Education, according to Forbes.
 These employers are required to have workers comp insurance for their employees.